+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 Options

-If you’re still short on time but don’t wish to do a fast paced trek to high altitude, check out our Everest – Tengboche Monastery trek.
+If you’re short on time but don’t wish to do a fast paced trek to high altitude, check out our Everest – Tengboche Monastery trek.
 This trek goes up to Tengboche Monastery with excellent views of Everest.

 And, YES, we would be happy to custom-design any of our program for you for a minimum of two participants.